 Does it matter that a company is insolvent such that something should be done by way of putting it into a formal insolvency arrangement under the Corporations Act?
 It seems not, according to the insolvency reforms announced by the Australian government, and according to insolvency policy itself.
-For all its public interest elements, insolvency is a privatised process, with the route to formal insolvency being left largely in the hands of the debtor and its creditors.
-That is, there is no concept of a roving liquidator, in the nature of a Grim Reaper, who seeks out insolvent companies and winds them up with some autopsy included, although the Australian Taxation Office comes close.

 In my early days of studying insolvency, my self-selected essay topic was ‘does insolvency matter?’ or more precisely, does it matter that a company is insolvent such that something should be done by way of putting it into a formal insolvency arrangement under the Corporations Act, or not?’